Provincial Court and the Canadian court system

 The BC Supreme Court is both a trial court and an appeal court.
 The Government of Canada appoints judges to the BC Supreme Court.

-Provincial Court judges do not deal with some criminal offences like murder, divorce and division of family property, civil lawsuits for more than $35,000 or trials with juries.
-BC Supreme Court judges deal with those cases.
+Provincial Court judges do not conduct trials for some criminal offences like murder, and do not deal with divorce and division of family property, civil lawsuits for more than $35,000 or trials with juries.
+BC Supreme Court judges hear those cases.

 Appeals of some Provincial Court decisions go to the BC Supreme Court.